GritGlass/ML-DL/README.md

-# Study
-## This repository is about personal study.
+# This repository is a Machine Learing/Deep Learning materials.